 5. Gain a skill from Pinterest and monetize it

 Another way to think about Pinterest is as a huge learning library.
-You can learn how to decorate cakes, build furniture, make origami stars, etc., etc. What if you got serious about learning a new skill, whether that’s creating something or providing a service?
+You can put in the most random stuff and find that someone somewhere has pinned something about it.
+You can learn how to decorate cakes, build furniture, make origami stars, etc., etc., etc. Not only can you find all of these different things, you can collect and organize them.

-8. Do a joint promotion with a brand
+6. Curate a shared board with a brand

-This is when a pinner works directly with a brand to create pins that promote their products.
+This is when a pinner works directly with a brand to create pins that promote the company’s products.
 It can be product placement things, like “10 ways to repurpose Coca-Cola cans” or “5 epic Airbnb vacations.”
-I don’t know if either of those brands does joint promotions with pinners… this is just an example.
+I don’t know if either of those brands do joint promotions with pinners… this is just an example.

 To make money on Pinterest through a joint promotion, you’ll need a successful account and be able to create really awesome pins, which would include:

 If you’re looking for brands to work with, Pinterest recommends checking out the Pin Collective.

 Shop the Look pins are a really popular way for pinners to earn money by promoting products they are literally wearing or using.
 I’m sure you’ve seen them — they look something like this:

 As long as your account is set up as a business account (what you need to do if you want to make money on Pinterest), you can create Shop the Look pins.
 For items you’ve tagged in your pins, someone can click on that little blue dot, see the item, make a purchase, and you earn a commission.
 In some ways it’s similar to affiliate marketing, but it’s with individual products on individual pins.